gXLg/nullcord/docs/02_logging.md

 The default internal logger also provides a function `with` which can be used to create a subset of events to be logged.
-For example, if you want to log the creation of bot, when the bot changes shards and when the bot is being shut down, you can use
+For example, if you want to log the creation of bot, when the bot changes shards and when the bot is being shut down using the default wording, you can use
 ```js
 const internal = defaultLogger.with("creating", "sharding", "shutdown");
 ```